RolecraftDev/RolecraftAfterlife/README.md

 RolecraftAfterlife
 ==================

-A plugin that adds a "heaven" and "hell" to your server, accompanying RolecraftCore.
+An add-on for Rolecraft which adds a system of morality and karma to a Bukkit server, culminating in the introduction of heaven and hell.